makiafausta-netizen/Semi-Autonomous-Electric-Wheelchair/README.md

 - Designed and fabricated custom components using **CAD, 3D printing, and Finite Element Analysis (FEA)**.
 - Ensured mechanical robustness and proper sensor mounting for reliable data acquisition and system stability.

+## Electrical System & Power Architecture
+- Designed and wired the full electrical system, powering all onboard components,including the ESP32, Arduino, NVIDIA Jetson, and sensor suite, directly from the wheelchair's existing battery system.
+- Eliminated the need for external power sources by engineering a unified power distribution architecture integrated into the platform itself.

 ## Documentation & Collaboration

 - Authored detailed **engineering documentation** describing system architecture, data pipelines, integration procedures, and testing protocols.